LostSoul0/Hello-world/README.md

 Please share your code on how to do so in the comments, and also the command on how to run that file if possible.
 Thanks!

-Also, please upvote and share so more people see this and we can reach a huge amount of languages!
 ![image](https://storage.googleapis.com/replit/images/1599471085538_8e0302246c322f63522c614c72b59422.png)